hpvcenter/biopipe/README.md

 Biopipe is a collection of bioinformatics programs setup to process sequencing data parallely on a Hopsworks cluster.
 Biopipe consists of two main modules:
-  1) Preprocessing of sequencing data (adapter trimming, quality filtering, human read removal)
+  1) Preprocessing of sequencing data (adapter trimming, quality filtering, human read removal).
+  2) Taxonomic classification using Kraken2 and Bracken.
+  3)
-  2) Taxonomic classification using Kraken2 and Bracken Each step runs as a configurable, containerized job within the Hopsworks environment, supporting distributed execution via Apache Spark.
+Each step runs as a configurable, containerized job within the Hopsworks environment, supporting distributed execution via Apache Spark.
 Biopipe was designed to comprise the following steps: